60+ Surprising Employee Layoff Statistics for 2023

 Coinbase is the largest cryptocurrency exchange based in the United States; it laid off nearly 1,100 workers, or around 18% of its workforce, as part of its restructuring strategy.
 The staff layoff is a part of the crypto exchange’s strategy to control operating costs in response to the ongoing company priorities efforts and current market conditions.

 #4.
-According to several employees informed to Inc42, Lido Learning, an ed-tech business based in Mumbai, reportedly laid off between 150 and 200 workers.
+According to several employees informed Inc42, Lido Learning, an ed-tech business based in Mumbai, reportedly laid off 90% of workers which is around 200 employees.

 Despite Lido raising $10 million in September 2021, all of this occurred.